Is an Apartment Owner Liable for a Tenant’s Slip and Fall Accident?

 But even if the defence can provide additional proof to support this theory, Justice Price said it should not prevent the plaintiff from proceeding with his claim that his slip and fall was the result of paint residue negligently left on the stairs by the defendant’s contractor.

-Preszler Law can Help if You Have Been Injured in a Slip and Fall Accident
+Preszler Injury Lawyers May be able to Help if You Have Been Injured in a Slip and Fall Accident

 There are many possible causes of slip and fall accidents.
 Not all of them involve negligence on the part of the property owner.
-This is why it is important to work with an experienced personal injury lawyer who can assist you in fully investigating the circumstances of your accident and advising you on the appropriate course of legal action.
-Contact Preszler Law Firm if you have been in an accident and would like to schedule a free, no-obligation consultation with one of our lawyers today.
+This is why it is important to work with an Ontario personal injury lawyer who can assist you in fully investigating the circumstances of your accident and advising you on the appropriate course of legal action.
+Contact Preszler Injury Lawyers if you have been in an accident and would like to schedule a free, no-obligation consultation with one of our lawyers today.